gritt/gilv.es/content/_index.md

 +++
-title = "Hello sailors from the world wide web" tagline = "Gilvan Ritter"
+title = "Hello sailors from the world wide web" tagline = "Olá Mundo!"
 +++

-**Backend Developer**, more than 5 years in the area, **experienced in architecting APIs and Web Applications.**

-My **focus** is to **build well designed, clean and performative code**, as much as possible, so that I can **deliver maintainable and valuable software.**

-I love **Open Source**, and I believe **the internet can educate and transform people's lives**, I'm especially interested (learning / sharing) in software engineering and coding best practices.
+My name is Gilvan Ritter, I’m a Software Developer with over 7 years of experience, currently working as Senior Consultant at ThoughtWorks and living in Porto Alegre, southern Brazil.

+In my career, I have worked mainly developing web services, in different teams, architectures and languages, my goal is to deliver software that brings value to the business; I believe that can be achieved through teamwork, continuous improvement and well thought architectures with clean and tested code.

-If you want to get in touch for a project, consultancy or work, you can find below, links to my resume, email, github and other social media.
+If you want to get in touch, you can find below, links to my resume, email, github and other social media.